 AMQP stands for Advanced Message Queuing Protocol, AMQP is an open protocols for asynchronous message queuing which has been developed and matured over several years.

-The AMQP was contrived to enable a wide range of applications and systems to work together, regardless of their internal designs, standardising enterprise messaging on an industrial scale.
-AMQP has been selected the OASIS industry standards group1, with the intention of moving to becoming an ISO/IEC standard.
-AMQP is almost a complete superset, lacking only explicit protocol support for Last-Value-Queues and will messages.
+The AMQP was contrived to enable a wide range of applications and systems to work together, regardless of their internal designs, standardizing enterprise messaging on an industrial scale.
+AMQP protocol has been selected the OASIS industry standards group1, with the intention of moving to becoming an ISO/IEC standard.
+AMQP protocol is almost a complete superset, lacking only explicit protocol support for Last-Value-Queues and will messages.
 However, its deliberate design for extensibility, using an IANA-like approach with a discursive approach, ensures that such features can be added in a forward-compatible, widely agreed upon way.

 How AMQP Works:

 Let’s see how AMQP works, AMQP deals with publishers and consumers.
 The publishers produce the messages, the consumers pick them up and process them.
 It’s the job of the message broker (such as RabbitMQ) to ensure that the messages from a publisher go to the right consumers.

 In order to do that, the broker uses two key components :-

 The following diagram shows how they connect a publisher to a consumer:

 As you can see the setup is pretty straightforward.
 A publisher sends messages to a named exchange and a consumer pulls messages from a queue or the queue pushes them to the consumer depending on the configuration.